 When Rudolf Kempe made his Beethoven symphony cycle with the unfashionable Munich Philharmonic in the early 1970s, it was overshadowed by other, more glamorous interpretations, Herbert von Karajan’s in particular.
 But Kempe’s is a glorious Eroica, powerful and majestic, yet buoyed with lyricism and elegance.
 It remains a definitive point of reference.

 You can buy this recording of Beethoven's Eroica from Amazon

 An exhilaratingly alert performance responding to every nuance of the music, and with a spellbinding account of the long pianissimo passage heralding the first movement’s recapitulation.
 Violinist and conductor Joshua Bell and his co-players also convey all the warmth of the slow movement and the wit of the finale.

 Academy of St Martin in the Fields/Joshua Bell

 Sony Classical 88765448812

-Voted in at No. 3 in BBC Music Magazine’s list of The 50 Greatest Recordings of All Time, this Carlos Kleiber performance has a compelling intensity and electric energy that is utterly suited to the emotional world of the Fifth Symphony.
-Kleiber didn’t often go into the recording studio, but when he did the results were entirely unforgettable, with the Vienna Philharmonic Orchestra on blistering form here.
+Voted in at No. 3 in BBC Music Magazine’s list of The 50 Greatest Recordings of All Time, this Carlos Kleiber performance has a compelling intensity and electric energy that is utterly suited to the emotional world of Beethoven's Fifth Symphony.
+Kleiber didn’t often go into the recording studio, but when he did the results were entirely unforgettable, with the Vienna Philharmonic Orchestra, which we named one of the world's best orchestras, on blistering form here.